lxc/incus-os/doc/basic-install-steps.md

             -----END CERTIFICATE-----
 ```

-Write out the image and perform the Incus OS installation.
+Once you have your Incus OS install media, install it on your selected system.

 ## Add remote Incus OS